The Ashes

 England would often open the batting with the two amateurs.
 Well, there's no reason why that had to be the case, but they thought that they should start the innings.

 It's a way of that a couple of gentlemen should get things going.
-It It was a sort of social class thing, if you like.
+It was a sort of social class thing, if you like.

-So, even though a professional might be a better player, they would pick the best available amateur captain the team.
+So even though a professional might be a better player, they would pick the best available amateur captain the team.

 But any momentum to rebalance power is derailed when the First World War halts cricket for four years.